 VISAS: Argentina DOES NOT require VISA to citizens from the countries listed here!

 All passengers with passports from Australia and Mexico must pay a reciprocity tax before entering Interpol control.
 Passengers from the USA & Canada don’t have to pay the reciprocity fee anymore.
-This procedure can be done once travelers arrive at the country, and can be paid in cash or credit card.
+This procedure can be done once travelers arrive in the country, and can be paid in cash or credit card.
 Once the Entry Reciprocity Fee receipt is attached to your passport, you have to proceed to immigration control.
-All the taxes have to be paid in US dollars or credit card.
+All the taxes have to be paid in US dollars or credit cards.

-This tax is paid just when entering into the country by Santiago de Chile airport.
+This tax is paid just when entering the country by Santiago de Chile airport.
 TAX AMOUNT PER COUNTRY: